nfroidure/common-services/ARCHITECTURE.md

 ## 1. Services

-Since the services in this module are very common, we provide a helper to require them all with a single line of code.
+Since the services in this module are very common, we provide a helper to import them all with a single line of code.

 Their goal is to encapsulate unpredictible states and